Modding EtG: Creating a Mod

-Although this guide is outdated as it specifies on how to setup a mod for Mod The Gungeon ( the old mod loader), it is still useful to setup the Visual Studio for Gungeon modding.
+Although this video is outdated as it specifies how to set up a mod for Mod The Gungeon (the old mod loader), it is still useful to set up the Visual Studio for Gungeon modding.

 Enable .NET 3.5 in your operating system by going to Control Panel > Programs and Features > Turn Windows Features on or off, and select ".NET Framework 3.5 (includes 2.0 and 3.0)"